Smoyabi/ETL_LAB/README.md

 # DSA 2040A Load Phase — ETL Project

 ## Overview
-This project focuses on the **Load Phase** of the ETL (Extract, Transform, Load) pipeline.
+This project demonstrates the **Load Phase** of the ETL (Extract, Transform, Load) pipeline.
-The goal is to load previously transformed datasets into persistent storage formats — **SQLite** and **Parquet** — and verify successful data loading.
+The focus is to load previously transformed datasets into a **SQLite** database and verify the successful load process.

+---

 ## Objectives
-- Load cleaned and transformed data into SQLite databases and Parquet files.
+- Load transformed datasets into a SQLite database.
-- Verify that all records, column names, and data types are intact after loading.
+- Verify data integrity by reading a sample of records.
-- Maintain a well-structured and professional GitHub repository.
+- Maintain a clean, professional, and well-documented GitHub repository.

 ---